Vincentx15/binding-project/README.md

 # Master Research

 ## cddd
-Is the autoencoders ligand encoding
+Is the autoencoders ligand encoding by Robin Winter

 ## rna-ligand
 Is Carlos RNA binding project